einar-m/einar-m.github.io/projects/BookingApp.md

   - git
   - fxml
   - junit
-summary: "A desktop application that handles the bookings for a hotell."
+summary: "A school project desktop application that handles the bookings for a hotell."
 ---